Be part of the history of Jack 15.

 Download this document with important info for runners.
-Note: NOT updated for 2019.
+Note: Not updated for 2021.

 Individual Competition: Medals to all finishers.
 Cash prizes — $200 - $100 - $50 to top male and female finishers.
 Merchandise or gift certificate awards are given to the other top three male and female finishers in the Open (19+) and Masters (40+) divisions.
 Certificates to top three finishers in each age category, male and female.

-Team Competition – Merchandise or gift certificate awards are given to the top men's, women's and co-ed teams in each relay division.
+Team Competition – Championship T-shirts awarded to the top men's, women's and co-ed teams in each relay division.